 Background

-Ensuring the quality of services for home care is difficult because no quality measures can assess every service that is delivered daily in hundreds of thousands of private homes across the country.
+Ensuring the quality of home-care services is difficult.
+No quality measures can assess every service delivered daily in hundreds of thousands of private homes across the country.
 Quality is monitored indirectly by regulating home-care agencies.
 This is done through a combination of state licensing, Medicare certification, and accreditation by private, nongovernmental organizations.
 But regulations are oriented more toward medical services than long-term services and supports.
 Ombudsman programs do not cover home care.
-Direct-care workers are generally not supervised by licensed nursing personnel unless they provide a nursing task that has been delegated to them.
+Licensed nursing personnel do not generally supervise direct-care workers unless they provide a nursing task that has been delegated to them.

-As the use of home and community-based services (HCBS) grows, states must develop methods to ensure quality.
+As the use of home- and community-based services (HCBS) grows, states are challenged with developing methods to ensure quality.
 For example, they can identify and implement reporting systems that appropriately detect, report, and remedy critical incidents rigorously and comprehensively.
-Additionally, requiring adequate training and wages for direct-care workers can improve quality and continuity of care (see also Adequate, Well-Trained Workforce for Long-Term Services and Supports).
+Additionally, mandating adequate training and wages for direct-care workers can improve quality and continuity of care (see also Adequate and Well-Trained Workforce for Long-Term Services and Supports in this chapter for more details)

 In-home visits by HCBS case managers are an important way to gather information from consumers and caregivers.
 In addition, states can employ a third-party surveyor to conduct a consumer-experience survey as part of their overall quality measurement program.
 Choosing an appropriate survey instrument is essential.
-It should be focused on consumer experience (not consumer satisfaction, which is more subjective), validated for use in all populations being served by states’ HCBS programs, and standardized and comparable across programs and states.
+It should focus on consumer experience not consumer satisfaction, which is more subjective.
+In addition, it should be validated for use in all populations being served by HCBS programs and standardized and comparable across programs and states.

 When applying for an HCBS waiver, a state must specify how potential risks to participants will be assessed during the development of the service plan.
 They must also outline how strategies to mitigate risk will be incorporated into the service plan, subject to participants’ needs and preferences.
 In addition, states must describe how the service plan development process will address the need for backup plans.
 The arrangements that are used for backup must be included.
 These requirements apply to both traditional and participant direction programs.